The American playwright was the author of over 30 plays including Who’s Afraid of Virginia Woolf?, Three Tall Women, and A Delicate Balance.

-Edward Albee, the author of dozens of plays, member of the Dramatists Guild Council and president of the Edward F. Albee Foundation.
+Three-time Pulitzer Prize winner Edward Albee, the author of dozens of plays, member of the Dramatists Guild Council, and president of the Edward F. Albee Foundation, was born March 12, 1928.
 He was awarded the Gold Medal in Drama from the American Academy of Arts and Letters in 1980 and in 1996 received the Kennedy Center Honors and the National Medal of Arts.
-In 2005 he was awarded a special Tony Award for Lifetime Achievement.
+Albee passed away September 16, 2016.

 Remembering Edward Albee: A Look Back at Some of His Work